highlightjs/highlight.js/docs/css-classes-reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Some classes have been added more recently and do not enjoy universal theme support.
-For themes without support these items will simply not be highlighted.
+For themes without support, these items will simply not be highlighted.
 This doesn't mean not to use them, only that they will be highlighted better as support improves over time.